DeFiCh/defichain.com/content/_learn/en-US/swap-and-arbitrage.md

 ### Step 2: Make sure you have DFI in your wallet

-After opening the DeFi Wallet desktop App, click **Balances** in the sidebar.
+After opening the DeFi Wallet desktop app, click **Balances** in the sidebar.
 Make sure you have funds (DFI) in wallet, as DFI is needed for transaction fees.
 If you don't yet have DFI, [here is a step-by-step tutorial on how and where you can buy DFI.](https://defichain.ghost.io/where-and-how-to-buy-dfi-defichain/)

 ![](/img/guides/installing-defi-app/wallets-choose.png)